 The Federal Energy Management Program (FEMP) offers resources to help federal agencies implement utility energy service contracts (UESCs).
 UESC case studies are also available.

-The Virtual Center of Expertise helps federal agencies and utilities significantly streamline the UESC implementation process and access the resources and expertise needed to overcome project barriers.
+The UESC Virtual Center of Expertise helps federal agencies and utilities significantly streamline the UESC implementation process and access the resources and expertise needed to overcome project barriers.
 The center provides project teams with FEMP points of contact and maintains a list of agency, utility, and financing experts willing to assist their peers with project implementation based on their own experiences.
-The center also offers sample documents and templates necessary for UESC implementation.
-These resources are made available to help promote the benefits of implementing a UESC project.
+It also offers sample documents and templates necessary for UESC implementation.

-FEMP maintains a list of contacts from agencies and utilities who volunteered to serve as references to UESC inquiries.
-These points of contact are available to provide support for contracts, technical services, and regulations in UESC project implementation.
+FEMP maintains a list of volunteer contacts from agencies and utilities who serve as references to UESC inquiries.
+These points of contacts are available to provide support for contracts, technical services, and regulations in UESC project implementation.

 Contact Kaila Raybuck to be directed to a UESC Virtual Center of Expertise point of contact.

-Utility Energy Service Contracts Guide: A Resource for Contracting Officers Working on UESC Projects: Compilation of samples and templates to help contracting officers implement task orders for UESCs under existing U.S. General Services Administration areawide contracts.
+Utility Energy Service Contracts Guide: Compilation of samples and templates to help contracting officers implement task orders for UESCs under existing U.S. General Services Administration areawide contracts.

 Utility Partnerships Program Overview: Learn about how federal agencies can develop effective partnerships with local serving utilities to meet energy-efficiency, renewable energy, and water-conservation goals.